aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/freedom2hear-strategy.md

 ## Impact

-- **Raised two funding rounds** through stronger investor storytelling and alignment.
+- **Played a key role in raising two funding rounds** through stronger investor storytelling and alignment.
 - **Elevated design** from an operational function to a **core strategic capability**.
-- Secured a strategic **R&D partnership** with a major music label.
+- Secured an **initial strategic partnership** with a major music label, creating a foundation for potential long-term collaboration.
-- Won the **largest international client to date** through improved demos and sales enablement.
+- Contributed to **winning the company’s largest international client to date** through growth initiatives spanning product design, marketing, and client success — delivering work that directly supported the sales process and strengthened the client relationship.

 ---